Ask an answerable question (PICO):

 Evaluation of Effectiveness:

 In total of 52 subjects participating in the study, 27 in the routine care group and 25 in the experiment group.
 The Chi-square test and independent t-test were used to examine the differences of demographic data between the groups.
 There was no significant difference.
 At immediate time after the insertion, the levels of pain and nausea in the experiment group were lower than the routine care group (p-value < 0.05).
-After 5-minute after the insertion, the levels of pain, nausea, difficult swallow, and the part of pain in the experiment group were lower than the routine care group (p-value < 0.05).

 Conclusions and Recommendations: